The genealogy of branching Brownian motion with absorption: Particles hitting the right-boundary

-Thus, it follows that That is, conditional on the event that at least one particle reaches $L_A$, the expected number of particles that reach $L_A$ is bounded by a constant that does not depend on $\theta$ or $A$. \end{Rmk}
+That is, conditional on the event that at least one particle reaches $L_A$, the expected number of particles that reach $L_A$ is bounded by a constant that does not depend on $\theta$ or $A$. \end{Rmk}